maxwolf621/Notes/Typescript/Function.md

 }
 ```

-Some objects, like JavaScript’s Date object, can be called with or without `new`
+Some objects, like JavaScript’s Date object, can be called with/without `new`
 ```typescript
 interface CallOrConstruct {
   new (s: string): Date;